akvaplan-niva/fvtools/README.md

 ### Preparing the mesh
 #### The full mesh
-You have a `casename.2dm` file (either from smeshing or from SMS), and you want to set up a model.
-The first step is to create the FVCOM grid input files using `BuildCase`:
+You have a `casename.2dm` file (either from smeshing or from SMS), create the FVCOM grid input files using `BuildCase`:
 ```python
 import fvtools.pre_pro.BuildCase as bc
 bc.main('cases/inlet/casename.2dm', 'bathymetry.txt')